 Pittsburgh Restaurant Week in January and August each year features more than 50 restaurants offering special dining deals.
-During the week-long, city-wide event, dine at one of Pittsburgh's finest restaurants and take advantage of three-course, fixed-price meals or $20.14 (or .15 or .16, you get the idea!) specials.
+During the week-long, city-wide event, dine at one of Pittsburgh's finest restaurants and take advantage of three-course, fixed-price meals specials.

-For two days in July, the Rachel Carson Bridge (9th Street Bridge) in Downtown Pittsburgh will transform into Picklesburgh, highlighted by a giant flying pickle balloon.
+For three days in July, Downtown Pittsburgh will transform into Picklesburgh, highlighted by a giant flying pickle balloon.
 Picklesburgh is an annual festival that celebrates pickling in all its glorious incarnations and goes beyond the dill pickle to include international dishes and handcrafted foods from local chefs; “how-to” demos; a selection of artisan cocktails; pickle themed merchandise, live music, and even a competitive pickle juice drinking contest.